 Are chickens ok in 100 degree weather?

 Yes, but they are uncomfortable.
 At 100 degrees, you will see them panting heavily and holding their wings away from their bodies.
 This is a sign of heat stress.
+Most chickens are comfortable up to about 85°F, but once it hits 95°F or higher, they can get too hot.

 Can chickens survive 110 degree weather?

 This is the danger zone.
 Without shade, cool water, and help from you, 110-degree weather can be fatal.
 Heat stroke can happen in minutes at these temperatures.
+Over 100°F, chickens are at risk of heat stroke, which can make them tired, dizzy, and pant with open mouths.

 | THI Level | Risk Level | Real-World Behaviors (What I See) |